Run an Analysis

 Information Prerequisites

-• Submission Layer endpoint and API Token
+• Submission Layer endpoint and API Token which can be obtained by this guide.

 • Submission Layer MinIO endpoint.